 Residents and visitors, within a short drive of the community, have access to 2.9 million acres of public land.
 To the north lies the Thunder Basin National Grassland.
 This area, with no improved campgrounds and wide-open spaces, appeals to the explorer in all of us.
-Travel the dirt roads for a scenic excursion down the road less traveled.
+Take to the dirt roads for a scenic excursion down the road less traveled.

-If it’s MOUNTAIN TIME you crave, trek south.
+If it’s MOUNTAIN TIME you crave trek south.
 Esterbrook, scenically nestled at the base of 10,000-foot Laramie Peak, is a gateway to the Medicine Bow National Forest.
 Whether you camp, ride ATVs, enjoy a leisurely pace horseback or hike, you’ll find plenty of elbow room for your outdoor adventure.
 End the day roasting marshmallows, telling tales and making memories over a Wyoming camp fire.

 oungsters anxiously await the annual opening of Douglas’ Municipal Water Park.
 The facilities are unmatched for a community of Douglas’ size.
 Choose your waterslide to either hit the water at rocket speed or loop to the bottom at a slower pace.
-A splash pond, complete with water features and sprinklers, caters to toddler-aged swimmers.
+A splash pond, complete with water features and sprinklers, caters to toddleraged swimmers.

 Douglas is located along the Oregon Trail, the Bozeman Trail and the route of the Pony Express.
 The community came into existence thanks to the efforts of a historically colorful railroad enterprise.
-Theses tales and more are told at the Wyoming Pioneer Museum located on the Wyoming State Fairgrounds in Douglas.
+These tales and more are told at the Wyoming Pioneer Museum located on the Wyoming State Fairgrounds in Douglas.
 History enthusiasts also enjoy outings to nearby Fort Fetterman, an outpost along the Bozeman Trail.
 Numerous other historical attractions are within a short drive of the community.